212 257 4027 direct

 - Committee on Professional Discipline (2007-2010)

 Kenneth E. Lee

 Mr. Lee is a graduate of the University of Chicago Law School (Thomas Mulroy prize for oral advocacy, Tony Patiño Fellowship recipient) and Harvard College.
-He has been recognized as a Litigation Star in the 2009, 2010 and 2011 editions of Euromoney Institutional Investor's Benchmark nationwide survey of litigators and by New York SuperLawyers®.
+He has been recognized as a Litigation Star in Euromoney Institutional Investor's Benchmark nationwide survey of litigators and by New York SuperLawyers®.
 Mr. Lee is a member of the Board of Trustees of the Museum of the City of New York.